SeongGino/QMamehook/README.md

 ## Running:
 > [!NOTE]
 > Serial devices **must** be plugged in at runtime in order to work!
 QMamehook will emit a warning message if no compatible devices are detected.
-Currently, only devices bearing the GUN4ALL or GUN4IR vendor IDs will be detected.
+Currently, only devices bearing the OpenFIRE, GUN4IR. or Blamcon vendor IDs will be detected.
 >
 > Also keep in mind that QMamehook will only correctly work with COM port writes (`cmw`) to ports **correlating to the intended player/slot number** (usually 1-4) - this does not need to match the COM port number in Windows, as the index is based on the count of *verified COM devices detected* (meaning always starting from "1"), not their ports.